nexiality/documentation/release/nexial-core-v4.0.changelog.md

   - performance improvement during editing of data grid cells, when the target cell contains the same data as in the parameter
   - special handling of checkboxes, especially when they are placed at the end of a row.
+  - improvement on checkbox fields to eliminate unnecessary clicks and mouse movements.
 - performance improvement during scanning or fetching data from a data grid when it contains no rows:
   - [`saveTableRows(var,contains,csv)`](../commands/desktop/saveTableRows(var,contains,csv))
   - [`assertTableColumnContains(column,contains)`](../commands/desktop/assertTableColumnContains(column,contains))